brbarnett/brbarnett.github.io/_posts/2019-1-16-using-azure-pipelines-to-publish-nuget-packages-to-a-private-artifacts-feed.md

 - NuGet packages and their versions are immutable, so we can't update from prerelease to release.

 ## Release
-We have set up two release environments, which is how we push prerelease packages for testing and then promote those packages to release.
+We have set up two release stages which is how we push prerelease packages for testing and then promote those packages to release.

 ![_config.yml]({{ site.baseurl }}/images/2019-1-16-using-azure-pipelines-to-publish-nuget-packages-to-a-private-artifacts-feed/release.jpg)